philipptrenz/conex.io/README.md

 <img src="img/logo.png" alt="our logo" width="400">

-The conex.io API provides the functionality to interact with home automation devices, which are connected to a home automation server, detached from the manufacturer specific communication syntax.
+The conex.io project provides an API to interact with home automation devices, which are connected to a home automation server, detached from the manufacturer specific communication syntax.

+Therefore devices with their different value definitions get abstracted from the home automation server and unified to make them available at a easy to use RESTlike API for developers of home automation applications.

 This is a prototypical implemementation for the home automation server [FHEM](https://fhem.de/).